-According to the Institute for Studies, leaving warmth and safety to enter a dark, sub-zero environment is a grotesque violation of nature.
+According to the Institute for Studies, leaving warmth and safety to enter a dark, cold environment is a grotesque violation of nature.

 Professor Henry Brubaker said: "Millions of years of evolution has taught us to seek comfort and shelter - basically bed.

 "Our ancestors would not have left their caves to venture into freezing pitch darkness, they weren't that stupid.
 They stayed under their bearskins, getting up about midday to go and grab some berries and twigs before quickly running back to the fire."

 Tom Booker, from Stevenage, said: "I struggle to get out of bed because on some subconscious level I am worried about bears and wolves.